OAFE: your #1 source for toy reviews

 He is one wild and cuh-RAY-zee guy!

-Tour Animal The Muppet series has thus far been a raging success: highly detailed sculpts that don't sacrifice anything in the way of articulation and a great selection of characters who all come with terrific accessories; most companies would kill to be this consistant.
+The Muppets series has thus far been a raging success: highly detailed sculpts that don't sacrifice anything in the way of articulation and a great selection of characters who all come with terrific accessories; most companies would kill to be this consistant.
 Even the playsets are astounding.

-Following the Simpsons' lead, the Muppet playsets each recreate a specific location and include an exclusive figure - for instance, the Muppet Kitchen with Swedish Chef or Muppet Labs with Beaker.
+Following The Simpsons' lead, the Muppets playsets each recreate a specific location and include an exclusive figure - for instance, the Muppet Kitchen with Swedish Chef or Muppet Labs with Beaker.
 Not available anywhere else, the figures are half the appeal of the large sets.
-To give fans an opportunity to own these characters without paying $40 for a playset, Palisades will often turn these figures into Convention exclusives.
+To give fans an opportunity to own these characters without paying $40 for a playset, Palisades will often turn these figures into convention exclusives.

 At all the summer conventions of 2003, Palisades offered a repaint of Muppet wildman Animal.
 Wearing a black Palisades t-shirt, "Tour Animal" has nearly the same sculpt as the regular edition - which was included with a stage and drum set for the Electric Mayhem - but is in a window box by himsef with no accessories.

-Muppet President feels your pain Animal has spiked bracelets on his wrists and ankles, as well as a spiked collar around his neck with a broken length of chain dangling.
+Animal has spiked bracelets on his wrists and ankles, as well as a spiked collar around his neck with a broken length of chain dangling.
 The restraints are all cast in tones of gold, while the standard edition had silver.
 His hands are molded to hold the unincluded drumsticks, but now he just looks like he's giving you a thumbs up like Fonzie.
+Note: not Fozzie, Fonzie.
+Though the bear has probably had some happy days of his own.

 Animal moves at the ankles, hips, waist, shoulders, biceps, wrists, neck and jaw.
 Those are all very nice points (though one of his ankles snapped off in my case), but none of them really stand out.
 What's really impressive are his articulated eyelids.

-Faces!
 Animal had one of the most expressive faces of all the old Muppets, simply because he often closed his eyes.
-To duplicate this, Palisades made his lids a separate piece that slide into his hollow head.
+To duplicate this, Palisades made his lids a separate piece that slides into his hollow head, allowing you to chose how he will look.
 With the lids folded back, he's the usual wild-eyed madman we know and love.
-Slide them forward, and he's got the drowsy, controlled look of a semi-calm Animal.
+Slide them forward, and he's got the drowsy, controlled look of a semi-calm Animal, before being unleashed.
 Variety!

 Animal is a really great figure, and if not for this convention exclusive, I never would have owned him.
 Here's to Palisades, not only for making such a good toy in Animal, but also for making sure that fans have a variety of ways to get him.